-Even though you love your dog, you will not appreciate the destroyed furniture and always present layer of hair on every surface.
+Even though you love your dog, you will not appreciate the destroyed furniture and always present a hair layer on every surface.
 But, there are small steps you can take to keep your dogs happy and your home clean.

 - Use bitter spray on furniture your dog likes to chew on.
-It only takes a small amount of this nasty tasting stuff to stop your dog from chewing up your couch legs.
-It is nontoxic and won’t harm your furniture.
-This is a great method to send a message to your dog that your furniture tastes bad so they won’t want to chew it anymore.
+It only takes a small amount of this nasty-tasting stuff to stop your dog from chewing up your couch legs.
+It is non-toxic and won’t harm your furniture.
+This is a great method to send a message to your dog that your furniture tastes bad, so they won’t want to chew it anymore.

 - Hot sauce is also a great deterrent that you might already have at home.
 Dab a tiny bit on the spot your dog loves to chew and wait for results.
-Your dog won’t like the spicy taste and will learn to associate your furniture with the unpleasant reaction.
+Your dog won’t like the spicy taste and will learn to associate your furniture with an unpleasant reaction.

 - Putting down throw rugs can help keep your carpets and floors clean.
-Placing rugs at exterior doors will help keep your pup’s paws clean and confine the dirt they track in to one place.
+Placing rugs at exterior doors will help keep your pup’s paws clean and confine the dirt they track into one place.
 Purchase rugs that you can easily wash or vacuum.

 - If drapery is a problem, you can easily tie them up.
 This can be done in a beautiful way that doesn’t sacrifice the room’s interior design.
 Cords are a great option for pulling drapes away from the floor.
 You also can buy holdbacks in various designs to keep your drapes in good form.